 Maintaining Your Status

-Our International Students & Scholars (ISS) office is prepared to answer questions about foreign student status in the United States and to interpret regulations of the U.S. Citizenship and Immigration Service (USCIS, formerly the INS) and the Department of Homeland Security (DHS).It is your responsibility to abide by the laws that relate specifically to foreign students in the U.S. Failure to do this may subject you to deportation.
+Our International Student Services (ISS) office is prepared to answer questions about foreign student status in the United States and to interpret regulations of the U.S. Citizenship and Immigration Service (USCIS, formerly the INS) and the Department of Homeland Security (DHS).It is your responsibility to abide by the laws that relate specifically to foreign students in the U.S. Failure to do this may subject you to deportation.

 Maintenance of Visa Status